23. SATHYA SAI BABA: PROBLEMS

-My own complaint (posted August 2007) about the Oct.
-2006 misrepresentation on Wikipedia of my publishing project was treated as “whining and snivelling” by the sectarian apologist Gerald Joe Moreno (alias User SSS108), who was zealously intent upon removing references to allegations (see Wikipedia Issues).
-The full dimensions of this issue are far from being exhausted by the apologist mandate in which all criticisms must be opposed, eliminated, caricatured, or harassed.
+My own complaint (August 2007) about the Oct.
+2006 misrepresentation on Wikipedia, of my publishing project, was treated as “whining and snivelling” by sectarian activist Moreno (alias User SSS108).
+The cyberstalker was zealously intent upon removing Wikipedia references to testimonies of abuse (see Wikipedia Issues).
+The full dimensions of this issue are far from being exhausted by the apologist mandate, which dictated that all criticisms must be opposed, eliminated, caricatured, or harassed.

 23.12 Complaint at Massive Libel and Disinformation Campaign

 A significant document was signed in 2008 by ten prominent ex-devotees of Sathya Sai Baba.
-This document was entitled The International Sathya Sai Organisation – an accessory to a massive libel and disinformation campaign.
-The Sathya Sai Organisation (SSO) is the official term for the movement under discussion, centred at the ashram of the guru in Andhra.
+This was entitled The International Sathya Sai Organisation – an accessory to a massive libel and disinformation campaign.
+The Sathya Sai Organisation (SSO) was the official term for the movement under discussion, centred at the Puttaparthi ashram of the guru in Andhra.
 The Chairman of the SSO was Dr. Michael Goldstein of California.